 The day is going to be perfect.
 You’ve got an amazing lesson prepared for writing.
 You’ve pulled a wonderful mentor text, have stopping points mapped out, and your questions ready to roll.
 You have your students full attention, and all is clicking.
 And then you share the prompt you want your students to write about…duh, duh, duh…CLUNK!
 The looks become mixed.
 Some are still raring to go, while others look at you like you have two heads.
 And then, you hear it.
 “EXCUSE ME MRS. SO AND SO.
 I don’t know what to write!
 I’m stuck!”
 Well, the problem is real for your kids.
 In fact, for some, it may be a crisis moment, but I hope that you’ll read on for ways to work this out.

 Students need to begin with one central idea.
 That can be challenging for some because they’re overflowing with ideas, and for others, well, you already know how that played out.
 Clunk!
-So, starting out with mentor texts (sometimes more than one) that are filled with ideas can help scaffold those who struggle and rein in those with too many.
-You can see models of how the central idea is carried out through the writing.
+As you begin with mentor texts, scaffold those who struggle and rein in those who have too many.
+Use exemplars to model of how the central idea unfolds in the book.

 Writing ideas also depend upon the type of writing you are working on.
 Each type has a specific framework.
-With expository writing, students may be involved in researching a topic to find supporting information to support the main idea they wish to express.
-With persuasive writing, information to support the writer’s position is desired, and with narrative writing, a theme should be evident, so having ideas magically come to a child may take more time than one amazing lesson even if it’s well planned out. (sorry to burst your teaching bubble there, but we know this is true.)
+With expository writing, students research a topic to find supporting information to support the main idea they wish to express.
+With persuasive writing, students need information to support their position.
+On the other hand, with narrative writing, a theme must be evident.
+Having ideas magically come to a child takes more than one amazing lesson.

 To help students form ideas and feel more confident, there are things we can do to help.
 We can decide on a prompt or focus and utilize multiple ways to build schema or ways to brainstorm.
 To generate ideas, I have used word splashes, carousel brainstorm, alphablocks or ABC brainstorm, webbing, Venn diagrams, tree maps, and column notes to name a few.
-Some of these are linked to a blank form for teachers to print and use, but you can find lots of brainstorming organizers on the web with a quick search.
-For students who tend to “get stuck” in writing, this is a really important part of the writing process.
+Some link to a blank form for teachers to print and use, but you can find lots of brainstorming organizers on the web with a quick search.
+This is really important for students who tend to “get stuck” in writing.
 Prior to beginning a writing assignment, teachers can also tell a story to get a story, use shared writing to model an example, or have additional mentor texts for students to look at with a partner who may also be “stuck” Below are a few book titles you might include.

 Voice shines through when a student expresses him/herself so that his/her personality shows through the writing.
 To address voice , the revising stage of the writing process is key.
 Mini lessons on using wow words vs. dead words and on figurative language (specifically work with idioms) can help students learn better ways to express themselves.
 You might even have partners read their writing outloud to better here if voice is present.
 Another great way to add voice is by using active verbs to help readers with imagery.
 The list of great mentor texts for voice is deep.
 These three are my favorites.